• Home

 Some long haired and even merle "Bostons" can test as "purebred" though novelty tests such as Wisdom and Embark.
 How does that happen?

+DNA testing kits that are meant to identify a dog's breed, are only accurate for about three generations.
+This means that there could be a grandparent of a completely different breed causing that dog to have long hair, and the DNA test would still say "100% Purebred Boston Terrier".
 The fine print on most of the packaging on these tests will tell you it is for entertainment purposes and is not meant to determine purebred status of any dog.
 This is why registries do not accept the tests as proof that a dog is purebred.
 Even registration papers do not determine that a dog is purebred, as there is human error as well as human dishonesty.
+So a DNA test or registration papers do not mean a long haired Boston Terrier is purebred.
+They simply are NOT a long haired breed.

 The short answer is NO, Boston Terriers cannot be long haired.